Lofty Ambition

 The mesquite wood used in this piece came from a single tree in La Grange, Texas that was cut down to clear property.

 Texas mesquite is one of the hardest woods in North America giving it a natural luster.
-The colors of the heartwood range from golden tan to deep reddish brown, while the sapwood appears as a lighter lemon color.
+The colors of the heartwood range from chocolate brown to brick red, while the sapwood appears as a lighter lemon or beige.
 Blues and grays can also be seen in areas of spalting, a term used to describe the common (and highly prized) wood discoloration caused by a fungus.
 While mesquite may be best known for the flavor it adds to BBQ and smoke meats, the gorgeous colors and figured grain patterns rival those of other common hardwoods.

 Contact us about a custom order.
-We can customize by size, shape, wood species, LED backlighting, and other design features.
-Some custom features may affect pricing.
+We can customize by size, shape, wood species, and design features.

 Mesquite wood; epoxy resin; polyurethane finish